 Who We Are and Where We Are Going

-Previously named the Memphis Literacy Council and Mid-South Reads, LMS has been working to increase the literacy of mid-southerners for over 30 years through group literacy classes, individual tutoring, and resourcing other non-profits that work toward our mission of creating a community actively engaged in continuous learning.
+Previously named the Memphis Literacy Council and Mid-South Reads, LMS has been working to increase the literacy of mid-southerners for over 40 years through group literacy classes, individual tutoring, and resourcing other non-profits.

 - Increase the literacy levels of adult learners by providing high quality basic literacy education.

 - Unite and build the capacity of non-profit organizations, businesses, educational institutions, government agencies, and members of the community to create a community actively engaged in continuous learning in the Mid-South.

 - Be the primary resource for literacy expertise and advocacy.

 What Would Memphis Look Like if We Completed Our Mission?

 All mid-southerners are literate and have a passion for life-long learning.
 Our community attracts employers offering high-wage jobs because our citizens fulfill their full potential in the job market.
 Individuals and families are earning wages that allow them to meet their basic needs and more, resulting in a reduction in poverty and crime.
 All children get a healthy start to life with homes and nearby libraries that are full of books.
 Therefore, our high school and post-secondary graduation rates are on the rise.
 This vision affirms that literacy is a foundational element to a healthy and happy community.